netspooky/pdiff2/README.md

   -h, --help            show this help message and exit -p INPCAP             Pcap File to Analyze
   -t INTEXT             Text File to Analyze
-  -f PFILTER            BPF Filter to use --packet-offset POFFSET
+  -f PFILTER            Display filter to use --packet-offset POFFSET
                         Offset in packet to diff
   -v                    verbose output